 Harassment is covered by the Equality Act and is defined as: “unwanted conduct” which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.”

-How to Overcome Workplace Bullying: Awareness is Key
+How to Overcome Workplace Bullying: Word to the Wise

-Workplace bullying is a real problem that everyone should have an awareness of, it affects the mental health of the employees and the business as well.
-Companies should not tolerate bullies as they directly harm their reputation while individuals should know the steps to take to act against unacceptable behaviour.
+Workplace bullying is a real problem that we should be able to combat.
+It affects the mental health of our employees and the business as well.
+Companies should not tolerate bullies as they directly harm their reputation.